ankishb/ml-toolbox/tutorials/ml-short-notes.md

 #### Interpret Results
-- Reject the hypothesis, if `P-value` is less than significance level(eg. 0.05 that is 95% confidence interval)
+- Reject the hypothesis, if `p-value` is less than significance level(eg. 0.05 that is 95% confidence interval)
 - `A P-value measures the strength of evidence in support of a null hypothesis.`
+- P-value is the probability for the null hypothesis to be True.

 ---